ZakariasFagerstedt/E-portfolio/Projects/README.md

 # PROJECTS
-Welcome to my Projects, here you will find different projects that I have worked on, currently mainly small coding projects to help me learn
+Welcome to my Projects, here you will find different projects that I have worked on, currently consisting of mainly small coding projects to help me learn to build an application